Updated: Jul 6

 There's something in the woods.

-I didn't really say it out loud, but I did form the sentence in my head.
+I didn't actually say it, but I did think it.
 I’ve been trying to avoid doing that, ever since we moved out here.
-As if doing so somehow made it more real.
+As if doing so would somehow make it more real.

-A cold chill comes over me, and I instantly regret saying it... or... even thinking it.
+A cold chill comes over me, and I instantly regret saying it... or... thinking it.